Megawatts to Horsepower Converter

 Since electric horsepower is equal to 0.000746 megawatts, the formula to find electric horsepower is the power in megawatts divided by 0.000746.

 Since metric horsepower is equal to 0.000735 megawatts, the formula to find metric horsepower is the power in megawatts divided by 0.000735.

 Since boiler horsepower is equal to 0.00981 megawatts, the formula to find boiler horsepower is the power in megawatts divided by 0.00981.

 There are 1,341.02209 horsepower in a megawatt, which is why we use this value in the formula above.

 Megawatts and horsepower are both units used to measure power.
 Keep reading to learn more about each unit of measure.

 The megawatt is a multiple of the watt, which is the SI derived unit for power.
-In the metric system, "mega" is the prefix for 106.
-Megawatts can be abbreviated as MW, for example 1 megawatt can be written as 1 MW.
+In the metric system, "mega" is the prefix for millions, or 106.
+Megawatts can be abbreviated as MW; for example, 1 megawatt can be written as 1 MW.

 The term horsepower was adopted by Scottish inventor James Watt to measure the power output of his steam engine and to compare that power with that of horses horses.
 Horsepower were later used to measure the power output of piston and turbine engines and electrical motors.

 Try our engine horsepower calculator to calculate the power of a motor.

 Megawatt to Horsepower Conversion Table